 The general principle for student dress is that all students are expected to conform with the ordinary and usually accepted social customs and standards of grooming and dress and must conduct themselves at all times in a manner befitting a college student.
 In order that both faculty and students may understand, these guidelines are provided in the interest of acceptable grooming, general health standards and an appropriate classroom learning environment.
 They should not be viewed as recommendations for attire but rather as minimal standards.
 Cases of poor grooming, extreme dress or poor personal hygiene will be handled on an individual basis directly by the instructor or by the Dean of Students and/or the Vice President for Enid or Stillwater.
-Shoes and shirts must be worn in all buildings other than residence halls.
+Shoes and shirts must be worn in all College buildings except in the private living areas of the residence halls.
 Apparel must be neither vulgar, overly suggestive, distracting nor otherwise in poor taste.